vstelmakh/url-highlight/README.md

 ## Usage

 [UrlHighlight](./src/UrlHighlight.php) is the only entry point.
-It has no state, so you can create it once and reuse it.
 It provides 2 methods:
 - [`highlight()`](#highlight-urls) to turn URLs into links.
 - [`find()`](#find-urls) to get an array of URLs found in the text.